 A bit about me.
-My great aunt and uncle immigrated to the United States in the ’70s.
+My great-aunt and great-uncle immigrated to the United States in the ’70s.
 There was a shortage of doctors, and visas were being given to foreign medical graduates.
-My great aunt, Ayesha, financially stable, sponsored my recently widowed grandmother, Sophia.
+My great-aunt, Ayesha, who was financially stable, sponsored my recently widowed grandmother, Sophia.

 My parents and I came to the U.S.A and discovered this new country and culture together.
-I remember teaching my mother to make french toast at the age of six because I saw Pee Wee Herman make them.
-I learned about American culture from books, television, and from my peers, but my first generation children have the unique experience of learning about Muslim American and South Asian American culture from me.
+I remember teaching my mother to make French toast at the age of six because I saw Pee Wee Herman make them.
+I learned about American culture from books, television, and my peers, but my first-generation children have the unique experience of learning about Muslim American and South Asian American culture from me.

 I started IslamiMommy to share the traditions and activities that bring joy to my family.
 It began as a way to offer value to other parents.
-Now, it has grown into a lifelong creative calling.
-In the process of writing my blog posts I discovered wonderful picture books.
+Now, it has grown into a creative career.
+While writing my blog posts, I discovered wonderful picture books.
 In 2019, I asked myself a big, scary question.
-What was stopping me from writing my own stories and illustrating them?
-So I started the long journey to learn how to write picture books, how to illustrate picture books, and how to navigate the publishing industry.
-After A LOT of work, I published my first picture book in February 2023, Moon’s Ramadan (HarperCollins).
+What was stopping me from writing and illustrating my own stories?
+So I started the long journey to learn how to write and illustrate picture books and how to navigate the publishing industry.
+After A LOT of work, I published my first picture book, Moon’s Ramadan (HarperCollins), in February 2023.
 Alhamdulillah.

 Peace & Salam,